sxm13/GCNCharges/README.md

 model: MOF or COF
 there is an example in ```GCNCharge.ipynb```

-# Website
+# Website & Zenodo
 IF you do not want to install GCN Charge, you can go to this :point_right: [link](https://gcn-charge-predicter-mtap.streamlit.app/)
+IF you want to DOWNLOAD code and full dataset, you can go to this :point_right: [link](https://zenodo.org/records/)

 # Reference
 If you use CGCN Charge, please cite [this paper]():